 Our business is to provide international marine drybulk transportation services by operating vessels in the drybulk sector of the shipping industry.
-As of March 8, 2019 our fleet consisted of 41 drybulk vessels with an aggregate capacity of 3,777,000 dwt and we had a memorandum of agreement for the purchase of one additional resale newbuild vessel.
-We deploy our vessels on a mix of period time and spot time charters according to our assessment of market conditions, adjusting the mix of these charters to take advantage of the relatively stable cash flow and high utilization rates associated with period time charters, or to profit from attractive spot time charter rates during periods of strong charter market conditions, or to maintain employment flexibility that the spot market offers during periods of weak time charter market conditions.
-As of March 8, 2019, 16 out of 41 drybulk vessels of the Company were employed under period time charters of more than three months outstanding charter duration.
-We believe our customers, some of which have been chartering our vessels for over 25 years, enter into period time and spot time charters with us because of the quality of our modern vessels and our record of safe and efficient operations.
+As of March 13, 2020, our fleet consisted of 41 drybulk vessels with an aggregate capacity of 3,777,000 dwt and we had a memorandum of agreement for the purchase of one additional resale newbuild vessel.
+We deploy our vessels on a mix of period time and spot time charters according to our assessment of market conditions, adjusting the mix of these charters to take advantage of the relatively stable cash flow and high utilization rates associated with period time charters, or to profit from attractive spot time charter rates during periods of strong charter market conditions, or to maintain employment flexibility that the spot market offers during periods of weak time charters of more than three months outstanding charter duration.
+We believe our customers, some of which have been chartering our vessels for over 26 years, enter into period time and spot time charters with us because of the quality of our modern vessels and our record of safe and efficient operations.

-The average number of vessels in our fleet for the years ended December 31, 2016, 2017 and 2018 was 36.6, 38.0 and 39.9 respectively.
-After delivery of our last contracted newbuild vessel, our drybulk fleet will consist of 42 vessels and will have an aggregate carrying capacity of 3,862,000 dwt, assuming we do not acquire any additional vessels or dispose of any of our vessels.
+The average number of vessels in our fleet for the years ended December 31, 2017, 2018 and 2019 was 38.0, 39.9 and 41.0 respectively.
+After delivery of our last contracted newbuild vessel, our fleet will consist of 42 drybulk vessels and will have an aggregate carrying capacity of 3,862,000 dwt, assuming we do not acquire any additional vessels or dispose of any of our vessels.